Magic Villages

 Pueblo Magico literally translates to, Magic Town or Magic Village.
 In brief, the governmental initiative to name small towns known for their cultural richness, natural marvels, traditions or history Pueblos Magicos began in 2001.

-four towns in Mexico, Pueblos Magicos.
+That year they named four towns in Mexico, Pueblos Magicos.
 Today, there are 121 Pueblos Magicos in Mexico.
 The government's goal to complement and further diversify tourism into the interior of Mexico has benefited smaller towns and villages that might have gotten overlooked in the past.
 Consequently, the awareness of these Pueblos Magicos has also benefited tourists who are looking for roads less traveled.

 TLAQUEPAQUE